DNSERR/mcblocka/README.md

   See how many ads you’ve crushed — and feel good about it.

 - **Badge System**
-  Earn achievements as you block — because ad-free is a lifestyle.
+  Earn achievements as you block.

 - **Hip-Hop Theme and Sound Effects**
   Browse with bold fuchsia-orange vibes, smooth dark mode, and beat-driven sound cues.